WILLE-DAC/documentation/WILLE by-laws.md

 Bodies
 </p>

-There are 5 different bodies that contribute to the normal functioning of the WILLE DAO: shareholders, ambassadors, captains, the angels and KREDIT.
+There are 3 different bodies that contribute to the normal functioning of the WILLE DAO: shareholders, angels and KREDIT.

 <p align="center">
 <b>( article 12 )</b><br>